NTHuyne/apartment-price-prediction/README.md

 # apartment-price-prediction
 ## About The Project

-A small application using a data pipeline to collect data from various sources, process the data and predict the apartment price in Hanoi using machine & deep learning model.
+A data pipeline to collect data from various sources, process the data, and predict apartment prices in Hanoi using machine learning and deep learning models.

+**Data Sources**: The project collects data from alonhadat, bds68, and homedy.

+**Models Used**: The project uses Linear Regression, SVR, and XGBoost models.

 ## Getting started